Plants produced by certain new genomic techniques

 The deliberate release and placing on the market of NGT plants would be subject to one of two procedures: verification (for 'NGT 1 plants') to establish equivalence with conventional products and authorisation (for 'NGT 2 plants').

 'NGT 1 plants' are however treated as GMOs for the purposes of organic production.
 For ‘NGT 2 plants’ EU countries are required to adopt coexistence measures to avoid the unintended presence of such NGT plants in other products.
-The possibility for EU countries to restrict or prohibit cultivation of GMOs under Directive 2001/18 would not apply to such NGT plants.
+The possibility to restrict or prohibit cultivation of GMOs under Directive 2001/18 would not apply to such NGT plants.

 Regarding the traceability of plants obtained by NGTs, the Commission opted for a hybrid solution.
 For ‘NGT 1 plants’, the mandatory labelling that applies to GMOs is abandoned.
 The Commission proposes to maintain mandatory labelling for ‘NGT 2 plants’ and leaves the possibility of specifying the characteristics brought by the genetic modification by adding a factual statement.
 To ensure transparency and freedom of choice for farmers, all NGT plants will be listed in a public database.
 In addition, their seeds and other plant reproductive material will be labelled, and information on NGT plant reproductive material will be listed in the common EU catalogues of plant varieties.